 You may have seen television ads or billboards lately for “Acceptance Insurance,” which as the name implies, will probably accept you as a customer if you just give them the chance.

 I’ve seen billboards along the freeway here in Southern California, with ads saying something like get car insurance for as low as X per month.
-I forget the exact number, but it was something low, like $20.
+I forget the exact number, but it was something low, like $20, which you can probably pay with a credit card.

 Anyway, let’s dig in and find out more about this fairly large, publicly-traded insurer to see if they could be a good fit for you.
 At last glance, their stock is worth about $68 million, which makes it a small fry in the industry.